Subscribe to our InfoBytes Blog weekly newsletter and other publications for news affecting the financial services industry.

 Treasury Department.
 The budget states that combating terrorist financing, proliferation financing, and other types of illicit financing are a top priority for the administration, and $167 million has been requested for Treasury’s Office of Terrorism and Financial Intelligence to “continue its work safeguarding the financial system from abuse and combating other national security threats using economic tools.”
 The proposed budget also requests $125 million for the Financial Crimes Enforcement Network to administer the Bank Secrecy Act and its work to prevent the financing of terrorism, money laundering, and other financial crimes.
 An additional $18 million was proposed for strengthening and protecting Treasury’s IT systems.

-On January 28, the U.S. Treasury Department’s Office of Foreign Assets Control (OFAC) announced sanctions against Venezuela’s state-owned oil company pursuant to Executive Order 13850 (E.O.
-13850).
-According to OFAC, the designation follows a determination made by the Secretary of the Treasury that persons who operate in the oil sector of the Venezuelan economy are subject to sanctions pursuant to E.O.
-13850, which was issued in order to “help prevent further diverting of Venezuela’s assets by Maduro and preserve these assets for the people of Venezuela.”
+On January 28, the U.S. Treasury Department’s Office of Foreign Assets Control (OFAC) announced sanctions against Venezuela’s state-owned oil company, PDVSA.
 As a result, all assets belonging to the company subject to U.S. jurisdiction are blocked, and U.S. persons generally are prohibited from dealing with the company.
-However, OFAC concurrently issued eight new General Licenses (GL), and amended GL 3, in order to authorize certain transactions with the company and identified subsidiaries, including those necessary to wind down operations or existing contracts.
-Specifically, GL 7 and GL 12 permit Venezuelan oil to be imported into the U.S. through April 28, provided any payments made to the company or its majority-owned subsidiaries (minus certain identified exceptions) be made into a blocked, interest-bearing account located in the U.S.
+However, OFAC concurrently issued a number of licenses in order to authorize certain transactions with the company and its subsidiaries, including those necessary to wind down operations or existing contracts.

 Visit here for additional InfoBytes coverage of Venezuela actions and E.O.s.